ShipEngine/connect-website/native-rendering/index.md

 ## Usage

-Developers have the ability to render the documents in the `label_format` passed in `CreateLabelRequest`.
+Developers have the ability to render documents in a specific format, which is passed as `label_format` field in `CreateLabel` request.
 The `GetDocuments` function expects a request and carrier definition that contains a path to the template file.

-This example shows you how to render the documents within the `CreateLabel` method.
+This example shows you how to render the documents within the `CreateLabel` method:

 ```typescript
 import { CreateLabelRequest, CreateLabelResponse } from '@shipengine/connect-carrier-api';